 It is likely that when an accident at work happens, your colleagues will witness it.
 It can be very useful to take the names and if possible the addresses of your colleagues, meaning that they can be contacted for witness statements too if necessary.
 Again, having witnesses that confirm your version of events can make all the difference in a personal injury claim.

 Another important thing is to keep a record of your medical expenses and any appointments you have attended.
 Personal injury law refers to these costs and expenses as ‘special damages’ and providing they relate directly to your accident, any medical appointments and the associated travel expenses, medical costs and medicines can usually be claimed back as part of a personal injury claim.

 2: Make contact with a specialist accident claim personal injury solicitor

-Another reason why it is important to seek legal advice as soon as possible is the existence of strict time limits in respect of making a claim for compensation following your accident.
+Another reason why it is important to seek legal advice from a personal injury lawyer as soon as possible is the existence of strict time limits in respect of making a claim for compensation following your accident.
 The standard time limit for bringing a claim to court for such cases is three years, after which time it becomes ‘statute barred’, which essentially means you are no longer able to take legal action for any compensation to which you may be entitled.

 3: Understand the accident claims process as best you can